 Adasuve (loxapine) is a typical antipsychotic indicated for the acute treatment of agitation associated with schizophrenia or bipolar I disorder in adults.

-FDA Approval History for Adasuve
+Development History and FDA Approval Process for Adasuve

 |Dec 21, 2012|| FDA Approves Adasuve (loxapine) Inhalation Powder for the Acute Treatment of Agitation Associated with Schizophrenia or Bipolar I Disorder in Adults|

 |Jul 6, 2012||Alexza Announces Adasuve (Staccato Loxapine) PDUFA Goal Date of December 21, 2012|

 |May 3, 2012||Alexza Receives Complete Response Letter for Adasuve NDA|